 Denote J as the number of sellers.
 Each seller $j \in J$ has a stock of apartments to sell, i.
 In each period t, seller j chooses a units of apartments to list for sales.
 When a > 0, the seller j decides on entry or re-entry, depending on whether it has entered before.
 Hence, action a determines both the binary action of (re-)entry and the size of (re-)entry.
 The number of price list (PL) keeps track of how many times the seller has added apartments for sale.
-In other words, the number of PL, denoted as k, increases by 1 whenever the seller chooses a > 0 and an un-entered seller can then be represented by k = 0.
-The individual state of seller j can be described by a triplet of apartments in-stock, apartments on-market (unsold) and the number of PL, denoted by (i, o, k).
+In other words, the number of PL, denoted as k, increases by 1 whenever the seller chooses a>0 and an un-entered seller can then be represented by k=0.
+The individual state of seller j can be described by a triplet of apartments in-stock, apartments on-market (unsold) and the number of PL, denoted by (i,o,k).
 To achieve computation feasibility in estimation, raw data are discretized.
 The number of apartments are discretized into increments of 100s as in earlier section.
-Since the data have as many as about 1500 apartments.
-Actions, a, and apartments on-market, o, can be 500 apartments at most.
-There can only be 6 PLs (i.e. $k \leq = 6$).
-When
+Since the data have as many as about 1500 apartments for a seller, the stock level is assumed to have at most 1500 apartments.
+Actions, a, and apartments on-market, a, can be 500 apartments at most.
+There can only be 6 PLs (i.e. a = 0).
+When a = 6, the seller can only wait for the apartments to be sold on-market (i.e. a = 0).
+Therefore, the state space for a = 0 is the states after entry plus the states before entry, a = 0 is a = 0.